WartyMN/F256-FileManager/documentation/using.md

 ### Loading files and other applications

-- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit ENTER or "l" to load it. f/manager will turn over the file to pexec, and it will fire it up for you.
+- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit `<ENTER>` (or `L`) to load it. f/manager will turn over the file to pexec, and it will fire it up for you.

 #### I want to load a music .mod file

 Navigate to the file you want to load.
 It doesn't matter what device or folder it is in.
-Load it by hitting ENTER or 'l'. f/manager will ask pexec to load the ModoJR music player, and give it the path to the .mod file you selected.
+Load it by hitting `<ENTER>` (or `L`). f/manager will ask pexec to load the ModoJR music player, and give it the path to the .mod file you selected.

 _Hint: You must have ModoJR or another file capable of playing .mod files and also aware of Foenix parameter passing conventions installed at 0:\_apps/modo.pgz_

 #### I want to load a different font

 Navigate to the font file you want to load.
 For example, if you keep your fonts on the SD card at 0:_fonts/, navigate to that folder.
-Select the font you want to load, and hit `<ENTER>` or `<l>`.
+Select the font you want to load, and hit `<ENTER>` (or `L`).
 The font will be loaded into the secondary font bank and be displayed immediately.

 ### Doing other Stuff

 #### I want to set the system clock

 Did you notice that yellow clock at the top right of your f/manager screen?
 If you have never set your clock before, it's probably showing the wrong time.
 Or maybe a bit of code ran wild and overwrote VICKY registers.
 Let's get your clock set again.
-Type 'C'.
+Type `C`.
 A dialog will open.

 ![Setting the Clock](setting_clock.png)